brookinsconsulting/BcErrorPagesBundle/README.md

     // Brookins Consulting : BcErrorPagesBundle Requirements
     new BrookinsConsulting\BcErrorPagesBundle\BcErrorPagesBundle()

+Install the above before installing the bundle via composer to ensure that the automatic error page template and assets installation scripts function as designed.

+### Bundle Installation via Composer

+Run the following command from your project root to install the bundle:

+    bash$ composer require brookinsconsulting/bcerrorpagesbundle dev-master;

 ### Dev Env Route Installation (Optional)

-Edit your ```app/config/routing.yml``` file and add the following code to import this bundle's routes
+Edit your ```app/config/routing.yml``` file and add the following code to import this bundle's routes.
+Note that this step is optional and only required if you desire to test the error pages manually.

     app_bcerrorpages:
         resource: "@BcErrorPagesBundle/Resources/config/routing_dev.yml"

+### Template Installation

+Required only if not installed via composer

+    php bin/console bc:ep:install --relative

 ### Asset Installation